eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ### 3.4 Privacy preservation

 The use of the Digital Credentials API should not compromise User privacy.
-In more details.
+In more detail:

 1. **Privacy preserving searching**: Wallet Units may have to "indicate" to the Digital Credentials API framework the availability of attestations, to facilitate their discovery and use.